 - The Quantity - That the number received is the same as the one written in the documents and correspond to number requested in the PO.

-- The Quality - That the product received is in the conditions mentioned in both the shipping documents and matches what was defined in the procurement contract, is not damaged and corresponds to the ordered specifications.
+- The Quality - That the product received is in the conditions mentioned in both the shipping documents and matches what was defined in the procurement contract, has not received any damage and corresponds to the ordered specifications.

 The transfer of responsibility becomes effective when the representative of the organisation signs the Delivery Note.
 The signed Delivery Note, the PO and the Commercial Invoice will be the minimum mandatory documents to process payment.
-In the case that the supplier/carrier is not able to provide any delivery document nor even a Delivery Note, agencies may wish to create and sign a Goods Received Note (GRN), formalising the transfer of responsibility of cargo and stating any discrepancies.
-Agencies generating their own GRNs should still request the delivering supplier or the supplier's duly appointed transporter to countersign.
+In the case that the supplier/carrier is not able to provide any delivery document nor even a Delivery Note, agencies may wish to create and sign a Reception Note, officializing the transfer of responsibility over the cargo and stating any potential deviation.

-A procurement procedure is an internal process established by every organisation to ensure that the purchases made are compatible with the basic principles of responsibility, accountability, transparency, equal treatment of suppliers and proportionality, while guaranteeing the best value for money.
-Procurement procedures ensure objectivity during the supplier awarding process.
-The awarding criteria themselves will need to be adapted to the context, program needs and donor regulations.
+A procurement procedure is an internal process established by every organisation to set up the minimum requirements to ensure that the purchases made are compatible with the basic principles of responsibility, accountability, transparency, equal treatment of suppliers and proportionality, while guaranteeing the best value for money.
+The procurement procedures ensure objectivity during the supplier awarding process.
+However, the awarding criteria themselves will be adapted to the context, program needs and donor regulations.

 A standard procurement procedure involves the following major steps: